corridorroute/odin-recipes/README.md

 # A Recipe Website
-The aim of this project is to create a HTML only website that shows some receipes
+The aim of this project is to create a website that shows some recipes.